 New gold bullion buyers often begin by wondering how they might be able to buy gold at spot as well where can you buy gold bullion at the spot price.

-We being with a word of caution.
-Please be careful in your gold bullion at spot price endeavours.
+We begin first and foremost, with a word of caution.
+Please be careful in your buying gold bullion at spot price endeavours.

 Many offers for gold at spot price or even for gold under spot price are often the realm of conmen, counterfeits, and chicanery.

-Here we’ll teach you how to buy gold at or near spot safely via due diligence and knowing the counterparty is trusted and delivers on their word and promise.
+Here we’ll teach you how to buy gold at or near spot safely via proper due diligence and knowing the counterparty is trusted and in fact delivers on their word or promises.

 Where can you buy gold at spot price?

-After about 10 years straight of consistently higher gold prices.
-The to date record US dollar gold price touched near $1,900 oz USD in August 2011.
+To begin the 21st Century, we experienced about 10 years straight of consistently higher gold prices year after year (from 2001 until later 2011).
+The still standing nominal price record for US dollar gold price's was touched near $1,900 oz USD in August 2011.